 From 1985-1994, Hendrix served as a commissioner on the Arizona Biomedical Research Commission (formerly the Arizona Disease Control Research Commission), an arm of the Arizona Department of Health Services that provides grants for research and education in the state.

-Hendrix has written more than 270 publications on biomedical research and is the recipient of numerous awards, including a MERIT Award from the National Cancer Institute, the 2004 Australian Society for Medical Research Lecturer and Medal Recipient for research and advocacy, the 2006 Henry Gray Award by the American Association of Anatomists that recognizes unique and meritorious contributions to the field of anatomical science, the 2008 and 2012 Princess Takamatsu Cancer Research Lecturer Award in Japan, the 2012 Princess Takamatsu Memorial Lectureship from the American Association for Cancer Research, the 2014 Vision and Impact Award from the Regional American Committee for the Weizmann Institute of Science, a University of Iowa Award for Excellence and Achievement Among Women, and the Distinguished Woman Faculty Award from Northwestern’s Feinberg School of Medicine.
+Hendrix has written more than 280 publications on biomedical research and holds 10 patents in the space of cancer diagnostics and therapy.
+She is the recipient of numerous awards, including a 2002 MERIT Award from the National Cancer Institute, the 2003 Distinguished Achievement Award, Celebration of Excellence Among Women, from The University of Iowa, the 2004 Australian Society for Medical Research Lecturer and Medal Recipient for research and advocacy, the 2006 Distinguished Women in Medicine and Science Award, from Northwestern University Feinberg School of Medicine, the 2006 Henry Gray Award by the American Association of Anatomists that recognizes unique and meritorious contributions to the field of anatomical science, the 2008 and 2012 Princess Takamatsu Cancer Research Lecturer Award in Japan, the 2012 Princess Takamatsu Memorial Lectureship from the American Association for Cancer Research, and the 2014 Vision and Impact Award from the Regional American Committee for the Weizmann Institute of Science.